February Program at the Kabukiza Theatre||KABUKI WEB

 In the Matinee, you can enjoy a heart-warming but painful love story, a light-hearted dance, an act portraying the atmosphere of the Nakamuraza Theatre in the Edo period, and finally another beautiful dance that is a great classic of the repertoire.

-In the Evening Show, you will see a typical period play, a dance with quick changes of roles featuring Nakamura Maizuru I who changes his name in this month’s production, as well as an act depicting the love of geisha with great style.
+In the Evening Show, you will see a typical historical play, a dance with quick changes of roles as well as an act depicting the love of geisha with great style.

 O-EDO MIYAGE